Director of International Environmental Law

 Adjunct Professor of Law, NYU Law

-He is the Legal Advisor to the Chair of the Alliance of Small Island States (AOSIS) at the United Nations.
-AOSIS, currently chaired by Antigua & Barbuda, is the negotiating group on climate change, sustainable development, and oceans issues for the 39 small island developing states around the world.
+Bryce is the Legal Advisor to the Chair of the Alliance of Small Island States (AOSIS) at the United Nations.
+AOSIS, currently chaired by Samoa, is the negotiating group on climate change, sustainable development, and oceans issues for the 39 small island developing states around the world.
 He has been legal advisor since 2013 and participated in the negotiation of the Paris Climate Agreement, focusing on institutional and compliance issues, and the incorporation of non-state actors into the international agreement.
 In addition, he directs the AOSIS Fellowship, a SIDS-designed capacity building and policy empowerment program that brings early career SIDS diplomats to New York and UN Headquarters for a year of training and practical experience in their diplomatic missions.

 He has an LLM in International Law from NYU Law, a JD from the University of Toronto, and a BSc in Biology from McMaster University.
 He practiced private international law in Toronto and was a policy expert and advocate for higher education.

 Recognizing the need to address the growing global plastics crisis, the international community has begun the process of developing an international legally binding instrument on plastic pollution, which...Read More

 Plastic—one of the world’s most ubiquitous materials—currently poses one of the greatest threats to the environment, human health, and livelihoods.
 However, the impacts of plastic pollution are neither...Read More

 This paper examines the Global Climate Action Agenda (GCAA) and discusses options to improve sub‐ and non‐state involvement in post‐2020 climate governance.
 A framework that stimulates sub‐ and...Read More